CiscoTestAutomation/genie/docs/cookbooks/harness.rst

 2. Provide connection pool information per device
 3. Overwrite devices alias
 4. Which connection type to prioritize for the run
-5. Support for custom connections
+5. Support for multiple connections per context(cli/yang/etc) with new schema

 It is optional to have a mapping datafile. ``Genie`` will connect to all devices (defined in testbed yaml file) only if no mapping datafile is provided.